A child stands on a beach wearing a bucket hat and a red shirt

 Homelessness

 The homelessness crisis can feel distant until seen through a child’s eyes.
-Shelter follows 3 unhoused children and their parents in L.A. as they seek steady shelter.
-Skylar’s family lives day to day: in the car, the woods, or the rare respite of a motel room.
+Shelter follows three unhoused children and their parents in L.A. as they seek steady shelter and try to keep their dreams alive.
+Skylar and Nicholas both live day to day, shuffling between temporary motel stays and living in cars; while Victoria’s family reclaims an abandoned house as their own.

 Directed by: Smriti Mundhra